 Would you rather keep the number of reps constant?
 Well, then you could …

 5. Do the Same Number of Reps, in a Shorter Time

 The last strategy for today is similar to number four, but you keep the number of reps constant and instead try to complete all reps in a shorter amount of time.
 For example, you might set a goal to complete fifty reps with a given weight, and each workout you try to improve on your time, even if only by a few seconds.

 To get bigger and stronger, you will have to improve your performance over time.
 There are no shortcuts.
 However, it is not an easy task, which is why it might be useful to have different methods of progression available to you.
 That way, you can move between different strategies, milk them for as long as possible, and when it runs dry, you switch to another approach.

 Getting bigger and stronger happens by adding one pound or one rep at a time, and it takes consistent, difficult, disciplined work, that never ceases.
 And isn’t that what we all love about training?

-Do use our app StrengthLog to keep track of your training and make sure you’re doing more over time, and gains will come to you.
+Use our workout tracker to keep track of your training and make sure you’re doing more over time, and gains will come to you.

 StrengthLog is 100 % free, but our premium version offers additional benefits.

 Want to give premium a shot?
 We offer all new users a free 14-day trial of premium, which you can activate in the app.